Donyale Luna: Romantic relationships

 In the mid-1960s, Luna was married to an anonymous German actor for ten months.
 Later she reportedly was engaged to the Austrian-born Swiss actor Maximilian Schell, then to an unnamed Danish photographer and Georg Willing, a German actor who appeared in European horror films (such as 1970's Necropolis) and with the Living Theatre.
-She would frequently stop "short of making any lasting commitment to her suitors" though may have had this history as her history with men was checked, model Geraldine Smith recalled that in 1967, "Donyale had this crazy boyfriend who came in last night and smashed her over the head with a beer bottle" for instance.
+She would frequently stop "short of making any lasting commitment to her suitors" though may have had this history as her history with men was checked, model Geraldine Smith recalled that in 1967, "Donyale had this crazy boyfriend who came in last night and smashed her over the head with a beer bottle" for instance.POPism: The Warhol Sixties, Andy Warhol, Pat Hackett, 2006.

 In 1968, Luna was purportedly dating the Australian pop artist Martin Sharp.

-Around 1969 Luna was also romantically involved with German actor Klaus Kinski, however, the relationship ended when Kinski asked her entourage to leave his house in Rome concerned that their drug use could damage his career.
+Around 1969 Luna was also romantically involved with German actor Klaus Kinski; however, the relationship ended when Kinski asked her entourage to leave his house in Rome, concerned that their drug use could damage his career.

 She would later move to Italy and continue her acting career there.
 By September 1969 she had met her next partner, Luigi Cazzaniga at a fashion show in Rome.
-However she was then rumoured by the Italian press to be dating the Dominican actor Juan Fernandez whom she met around 1969, and is thought to have been dating in 1972 when filming Salome.
+However, she was then rumored by the Italian press to be dating the Dominican actor Juan Fernandez whom she met around 1969, and is thought to have been dating in 1972 when filming Salome.
 Luna later married Italian photographer Luigi Cazzaniga after having met him at a party in Italy.
 For the first two months of their relationship they could not speak to each other as Cazzaniga only knew how to speak Italian, he noted he "liked ... her [for] her love of creativity and for everything that wasn't square."
 They eventually married in California in 1976 and in 1977 they had a daughter, Dream Cazzaniga.
 Dream's name was inspired by Martin Luther King Jr.'s famous "I Have a Dream" speech.
 The couple eventually separated and, while still legally married, were estranged at the time of Luna's death of heroin overdose.

+Religion

+Luna converted to Catholicism as an adolescent, from her family's Presbyterian roots.